Ookamini95/dnd-aanghakan/Aanghakan/Locations/The Green Sea/Assets/locations/Dephol/Assets/quests/A legend back from its grave.md

   - name: Throwable net
     desc: Ranged Weapon Attack +5 to hit, reach 10 ft., one target.
 Dmg 1d4 damage, and the target is grappled (escape DC 15).
 The Skully Raider can't use this ability again until it completes a short or long rest.
 ```

+#Master-Notes Among the equipment of the skullies, a *wand of major restoration* with one use can be found.
+Enough to mend one ship!